grand-mother/grand/granddb/readme.md

     CCIN2P3 = "/sps/trend/fleg/INCOMING"

 Directories are **local** directories where data should be.
-The first path in localdir will be used as an incoming folder (see below).
+The first path in localdir will be used as an incoming folder (also see below).
+The incoming folder is the local folder where the files found remotely will be copied.
+This directory must exists and be writable.
 Repositories are **distant** places where data should be.
 Repositories are accessed using a protocol.

 The following protocols are supported : ssh, http, https, local.